While countless workers dream of retirement, millions more have decided to work full time or part time after age 65:

-- The Bureau of Labor Statistics predicts that by 2024, there will be about 13 million working Americans ages 65 and older.
+In fact, the U.S. Bureau of Labor Statistics predicts that by 2024, there will be about 13 million working Americans age 65 and older.

 1. Increase financial security

 If you’re worried about outliving your savings, working longer is the answer.
 It can let you:

 - Wait to collect Social Security.
-Delaying benefits until age 70 earns you payments much larger than if you had started claiming benefits at your full retirement age.
+Delaying claiming your benefits until age 70 earns you payments that are much larger than if you had started claiming at or before your full retirement age.

 - Keep adding to your retirement savings.

 2. Stay sharp

 A job gives you projects to complete, tasks to perform, deadlines to meet and co-workers to team up with.

-If that vanishes in retirement, you may risk losing some mental acuity.
-One researcher found that people reduced the risk of dementia by 3.2% for each additional year they worked.
+If all that vanishes in retirement, you may risk losing some mental acuity.
+One researcher found that people reduced their risk of dementia by 3.2% for each additional year they worked.

 Another researcher found that folks who didn’t fully retire and kept working — whether through self-employment, part-time work or a temporary job — enjoyed better mental and physical well-being than those who retired completely.

 3. Live longer

 One analysis of a long-term public health study showed that Americans retiring at age 66 had an 11% lower rate of mortality than those working until 65, Oregon State University doctoral student Chenkai Wu told the Harvard Business Review in 2016.
 Even unhealthy people in the survey had a lower risk of death when delaying retirement by a year.

 The research in this area is interesting but not conclusive, Wu said.
 A connection between working and a lower mortality risk doesn’t prove one causes the other.

 4. Feel relevant

 Like it or not, it’s not uncommon to measure ourselves and others by career status and achievement.
 Leaving work forever can provoke an identity crisis for some.

 But there are many alternatives to withdrawing from work completely.
 For example, workers may transition to an “encore career” in their profession or elsewhere to use their skills in a new way.